SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 1. Create a new Teams team for the Brainstorming day E.g. Sydney Brainstorming 2023
 2. For each team, create a folder in the Files tab
-3. Use a Brainstorming PowerPoint template to create a PowerPoint for each team [https://www.ssw.com.au/rules/rules-to-better-brainstorming/#presentations](/rules-to-better-brainstorming/#presentations)
+3. Use a Brainstorming PowerPoint template to create a PowerPoint for each team.
+See [Do you know how to structure a Brainstorming presentation?
+](/rules-to-better-brainstorming/#presentations)

 Having all the presentations in one location (Teams team) makes it easy to collaborate and ensures they won't be lost.
 It also means all the presentations can happen on a single device, instead of switching laptops every presentation which can be slow and lead to AV issues.